JuliaMolSim/Molly.jl/docs/src/documentation.md

 Many of these require a time step `dt` as an argument.
 Many also remove the center of mass motion every time step, which can be tuned with the `remove_CM_motion` argument (`false` or a number of steps).

+Common options when calling [`simulate!`](@ref) with these simulators include:
+- `show_progress` to decide whether to show a progress bar for the simulation.
+This is `true` by default in the REPL/IJulia/Pluto, otherwise `false`, and can be set globally with the environmental variable `MOLLY_SHOW_PROGRESS`.
+- `shortcut` to provide a struct that has a `Molly.shortcut_sim` method defined, checking at the end of each step when to stop the simulation early.
+- `init_step` to specify the step number before the first step is taken, useful for time-dependent potentials.
+Default `0`.

 The [`LangevinSplitting`](@ref) simulator can be used to define a variety of integrators such as velocity Verlet (splitting `"BAB"`), the Langevin implementation in [`Langevin`](@ref) (`"BAOA"`), and symplectic Euler integrators (`"AB"` and `"BA"`).

 To define your own simulator, first define a `struct`: